Kelechi-Ebiri/alx-system_engineering-devops/0x00-shell_basics/README.md

+# Shell Basics
-This directory is about lerning Shell basics
+This directory is about learning shell basics